-and at 3.14 states:
+3.2 states:

-"You must respect the chair, your colleagues, Council employees and any members of the public present within the Chamber during Council or Committee meetings or other formal proceedings of the Council.
+"You must respect the chair, your colleagues, Council employees and any members of the public present during meeting of the Council or its Committees or Sub-Committees or of any public bodies where you have been appointed by and represent the Council.
 You must comply with rulings from the chair in the conduct of the business of the Council."

-3. The following guidance sets out the Commission's recommendations for compliance with the Code of Conduct in relation to conduct in the Chamber or Committee and is intended to support Chairs, elected Members and Officers alike by supplementing the requirements of the Code.
+3. The following guidance sets out the Standard's Commission's guidance under the Code of Conduct in relation to conduct in the Chamber or Committee or other meetings and is intended to support Chairs, elected Members and Officers alike by supplementing the requirements of the Code.